Steve Heitzeg: 2010s: Wild Songs, Symphony in Sculpture, and American Nomad

-In 2015, the Minnesota Orchestra premiered Heitzeg's trumpet concerto American Nomad, a work for full orchestra which also included instrumentation such as an armature bar from the Statue of Liberty, New York City subway spikes, a piece of steel from the Golden Gate Bridge, and fallen branches from a Joshua tree.
-Michael Anthony of the Star Tribune, writing about its debut performance, called it an "intriguing" and "vividly rhythmic ... rumination on the American spirit: its loneliness, its medley of cultures, its restless ambition and grandiosity," which he felt was "so good that one is led to predict it will be performed by numerous orchestras across the country."
+In 2015, the Minnesota Orchestra premiered Heitzeg's trumpet concerto American Nomad, a work for full orchestra with instrumentation such as an armature bar from the Statue of Liberty, New York City subway spikes, a piece of steel from the Golden Gate Bridge, and fallen branches from a Joshua tree.
+Reviewing its debut performance, Michael Anthony called it an "intriguing" and "vividly rhythmic ... rumination on the American spirit: its loneliness, its medley of cultures, its restless ambition and grandiosity," which he felt was "so good that one is led to predict it will be performed by numerous orchestras across the country."
 Terry Blain, writing about a 2019 performance, praised its "exuberant, multifaceted writing for solo trumpet, laced with jazzy stylings and suffused with the irrepressible curiosity of the American spirit."

+Heitzeg's composition "Earthbird" for soprano, string quintet, and piano was premiered by the Chamber Music Society of Minnesota in 2017 at Hamline University.
+It was also performed in 2019 at Gustavus Adolphus's Nobel Conference 55.
+The title is a play on Igor Stravinsky’s 1910 ballet The Firebird.
+Composed in honor of peace and the beauty of birds, "Earthbird" combines elements of Stravinsky and 1960s pop structures.

-His chamber music work Seabirds and Stones: In Memory of Sir Peter Maxwell Davies and Refugee (Variations on Immigration) debuted together at Lakeville Area Arts Center in January 2018; performers included Anna Christofaro, soprano, and Mary Jo Gothmann, piano.
+His chamber music work Seabirds and Stones: In Memory of Sir Peter Maxwell Davies and Refugee (Variations on Immigration) debuted together at Lakeville Area Arts Center in 2018; performers included Anna Christofaro, soprano, and Mary Jo Gothmann, piano.